Sign in

 1. What is nylon?
 How is nylon made?

-Nylon is a synthetic polymer, which is commonly used in a wide range of applications including clothing, machinery, and industrial products.
-Nylon was first introduced in the late s by scientists at DuPont and has since become one of the most versatile and widely used synthetic materials in the world.
+Nylon is a synthetic polymer commonly used in a wide range of applications, including clothing, machinery, and industrial products.
+First introduced in the late 1930s by scientists at DuPont, nylon has since become one of the most versatile synthetic materials available.

 Read more: What is nylon?
 All about its properties and common uses